Mermaid-Chart/vscode-mermaid-preview/README.md

 - `preview.mermaidChart.baseUrl`: This points to the instance of the mermaid chart you are running, for the public service this is `https://www.mermaidchart.com/`.
 - `mermaid.vscode.dark_theme`: Defines the theme used for Mermaid diagrams when VS Code is in dark mode.
 - `mermaid.vscode.light_theme`: Defines the theme used for Mermaid diagrams when VS Code is in light mode.
+- `mermaid.vscode.max_Zoom`: Sets the maximum zoom level for diagram preview (default: 10).
+- `mermaid.vscode.max_CharLength`: Sets the maximum text size limit for diagrams.
+- `mermaid.vscode.max_Edges`: Sets the maximum number of edges allowed in a diagram.
+- `mermaid.vscode.ai_Export_Name`: Determines whether to use GitHub Copilot to generate a name for the exported diagram.

 ## Release Notes

+### 2.2.0 -2025-07-21
+- Added new AI feature **Generate Cloud Architecture Diagram**
+- Added new AI feature **Generate Entity Relationship Diagrams**
+- Added new AI feature **Generate Docker Architecture Diagrams**
+- Use `@mermaid-chart /generate_cloud_architecture_diagram` to generate cloud diagram or `MermaidChart: Generate Cloud Diagram`
+- Use `@mermaid-chart /generate_er_diagram` to generate ER diagrams from your codebase
+- Use `@mermaid-chart /generate_docker_diagram` to generate Docker architecture diagrams from Docker-related files

 ### 2.1.1 -2025-05-26
 - Enhanced Sidebar Layout to Improve User Guidance